1757 - French invasion of Hanover – French advance in Westphalia

 On June 13

-- D'Estrées went to Neuenkirchen to discuss of the results of this reconnaissance with Soubise.
+- D'Estrées went to Neuenkirchen to discuss the results of recent reconnaissance with Soubise.
 They resolved to march on the enemy left flank as soon as possible.
-The date of the attack was fixed to June 18.
+The date of the attack was set to June 18.

 - The Chasseurs de Fischer, supported by a detachment of 700 dragoons under M. de Lillebonnne, marched on the Allies' right at Herford.